thomaslewisjames/Manager/README.md

 # Manager
-Filesystem suite for all your modding needs
+Filesystem loader for all your modding needs